QuetzColito/amnytas/README.md

 on nixos x86_64 with a user with a preconfigured password and the script will install the whole config to ~/amnytas

-If you wanna know what exactly the script does, it isnt super long and located in flake.nix ^^
+If you wanna know what exactly the script does, it isnt super long and explained in the comment in flake.nix ^^

 If you want to add extra config before the install abort the script once it starts nixos-rebuild and edit /hosts/<yourhost>/

+I tried to document the important/unintuitive parts :3

 ## Where I stole it all from c: